angelainfanta1312/Angelas-openshift-2731july-2026/Day1/README.md

 Note
 <pre>
--it - stands for interactive terminal
--name - is the name of the docker container which must be unique ( lowercases preferred ) -hostname - hostname of the container
--ubuntu:latest - is the image name along with its tag/version(latest) -/bin/bash - tells we would like to start bash terminal within the container once it starts running
+it - stands for interactive terminal name - is the name of the docker container which must be unique ( lowercases preferred ) hostname - hostname of the container ubuntu:latest - is the image name along with its tag/version(latest) /bin/bash - tells we would like to start bash terminal within the container once it starts running
 </pre>